review: Sony FE 85mm f/1.8 Lens

 The shallow depths of field of the f/1.8 aperture, combined with the smooth rendering of the backgrounds, makes this an ideal compact short telephoto lens for portraits.
 With selective focusing you can isolate your subject.

 The background here is again rendered in a beautiful pastel-like way – partly because the background is brighter, but also because of this lens’ smooth bokeh.
-Working in the shadow side of this building, I wanted more light on our model, Allira.
-To pop more light on her, I had my assistant hold up a Profoto A1 flash (affiliate) for off-camera lighting.
+Working in the shadow side of this building, I wanted to pop a bit more light on our model, Allira.
+I had my assistant hold up a Profoto A1 flash (affiliate) for off-camera lighting.
 Even though my copy of the Profoto A1 is a Nikon mount flash, I could control it in the usual way with the Profoto transmitter that was on my Sony A7R III (affiliate).

-The detail at f/1.8 – every sharply focused image had this level of detail!
-Combined with the 42 megapixels of the Sony A7R III (affiliate), there was more detail than you probably comfortably need for portraits.
+The detail at f/1.8 – every sharply focused image that I shot, had this level of detail!
+Combined with the 42 megapixels of the Sony A7R III (affiliate), there was more detail than you probably would comfortably need for portraits.

 Then the wide aperture threw the lights, and any other detail, completely out of focus.